 Gstaad is where the glitterati comes to play, and it does literally glitter in the snowscape.
 Do they ski?
 Who knows… who cares?
-When I saw Naomi Campbell with her entourage and Claudia Schiffer with her family, neither was suffering from the “just off the slopes” runny-nosed, scarecrow-helmet head that I get blessed with after a day on the slopes.
-Then again it’s amazing what your own personal stylist can do for your presentation.
+When we saw Naomi Campbell with her entourage and Claudia Schiffer with her family, neither was suffering from the “just off the slopes” runny-nosed, scarecrow-helmet head that I get blessed with after a day out skiing.
+Then again, it’s amazing what your own personal stylist can do for your presentation.
 What I can say for sure is that all that glitters in Gstaad is most definitely gold.

-My jaunt was via a rather arduous train journey after a stay at the superb Park Hyatt Zurich.
-The routing was a pain involving two train changes, but my arrival into Gstaad, chugging through the hills and looking out upon a vista of chocolate-box Swiss houses coated in a white fluffy icing of fresh snow, was picture perfect.
+Our jaunt was via a rather arduous train journey after a stay at the superb Park Hyatt Zurich.
+The routing was a pain involving two train changes, but my arrival into Gstaad, chugging through the hills and looking out upon a vista of chocolate-box Swiss houses coated in a fluffy white icing of fresh snow, was picture perfect.

 The skiing here tends to be gentle.
 The easy meander through a forest of low-hung pines drooping with fresh snow and into the village perfectly suited this luxury skier.
-In fact, I happened upon near perfect ski conditions, which is not guaranteed due to the low altitude of Gstaad at only 1,050 meters up, and managed to ski as the fresh powder was falling.
+In fact, we happened upon near-perfect ski conditions, which is not guaranteed due to the low altitude of Gstaad at only 1,050 meters up.
+We even managed to ski as the fresh powder was falling.
 The slopes here are empty, other skiers are polite, and lift queues are virtually non-existent.
-Perhaps a lot of the visitors to Gstaad prefer to stay off the slopes and instead enjoy the fine dining, spas, and designer shopping?
+Perhaps a lot of the visitors to Gstaad prefer to stay off the slopes and instead enjoy fine dining, spas, and designer shopping.